marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   generated at entry and exit of most user-compiled functions.
   Functions with this attribute are not so instrumented.

-.. option:: no_profile_instrument_function
+.. gcc-attr:: no_profile_instrument_function

   .. index:: no_profile_instrument_function function attribute

-  The :option:`no_profile_instrument_function` attribute on functions is used to inform the compiler that it should not process any profile feedback based optimization code instrumentation.
+  The :gcc-attr:`no_profile_instrument_function` attribute on functions is used to inform the compiler that it should not process any profile feedback based optimization code instrumentation.

-.. option:: no_reorder
+.. gcc-attr:: no_reorder

   .. index:: no_reorder function attribute

-  Do not reorder functions or variables marked :option:`no_reorder` against each other or top level assembler statements the executable.
+  Do not reorder functions or variables marked :gcc-attr:`no_reorder` against each other or top level assembler statements the executable.
   The actual order in the program will depend on the linker command line.
 Static variables marked like this are also not removed.